rlutz1/CS375_homework/HW1/README.txt

 Otherwise, the script runs in order from Part's A - C.

+A step size is intialized as `dt = 0.01` by default, but can be changed on run.
+All models are plotted on domain [0, 200] (t_f = 200) to show convergence.

 The figure values are as follows:

 ### Figure 1